Exam Tips for Acids and Alkalis

 This exam tips covers Exam Tips for Acids and Alkalis within Acids and Alkalis for GCSE Chemistry.
-Revise Acids and Alkalis in Chemical Changes for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Acids and Alkalis in Chemical Changes for GCSE Chemistry with 25 exam-style questions and 21 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 11 of 12 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position